UnparalleledSmilingMonster/DD2417-project-text-summarization/README.md

 ## Requirements
 The repository contains a copy of my conda virtual environment.
 Use the following command to copy it.
 `conda env create -f environment.yml`
+To remove the environment:
+`conda remove -n gpt2 --all`

 ## Dataset
 Download **Amazon Fine Food Reviews** from the project topics file.
 Put the directory in the current directory.